-Also, forgive me…we just watched The Fantastic Mr. Fox (adorable movie).
+We just watched The Fantastic Mr. Fox, which is an adorable movie.
 Throughout the film, the characters substitute the word “cuss” rather than use any actual expletives (e.g., “This is a complete cluster [cuss]”).
 I LOVE this practice, and have adopted it wholeheartedly, as you’ll see throughout this post.

 Question du Jour:

 When did it become appropriate to offer unsolicited parenting advice or critique others’ parenting style on-the-fly to complete strangers?

 These “Holier-Than-Thou Moms” are really beginning to irritate me.
 I mean really.starting.to.irritate.me.

 Warm, gorgeous, sunny, not-a-cloud-in-the-sky kinda day.
 Cute little (well, with me being almost 9 months pregnant, not-so-little…) couple walking on either side of our elated daughter who’s completely ecstatic to be riding her brand new, “most-‘fray-vo-rit’-gift from-Santa” bike down the sidewalk.
 Yep, picture a Kodak moment.
 No, Kodak is not paying me to say this.
 I wish!

 This 4-year-old little boy comes tearing around the corner on his strider.
 You know what I’m talkin’ about – those cool “no-pedal balance bikes” that ride super-low to the ground without wheels?

 So yeah.
 Little Boy comes streaking down the sidewalk like a Bat Outta [Cuss], completely out of control, practically tossing our sweet little family off the sidewalk, while screaming, “Ahhhhh!
 Gonna crash into you!”

 Little Boy’s mother is half-jogging/half-tripping over his younger sibling’s stroller while trailing behind him – not fewer than 20 feet behind, mind you (see photo above).